 The University of Oxford has one admissions process each year for its undergraduate degree programmes.
 If you would like to study at the Ruskin, you need to apply to the University a year before the start date of your course.

-The deadline for entry in 2018 via UCAS submission was 15 October 2017.
-The portfolio submission deadline for each applicant is 6pm on 3 November 2017.
+The deadline for entry in 2019 via UCAS submission will be Monday 15 October 2018.
+The portfolio submission deadline for each applicant is 6pm on Friday 2 November 2018.

 The Ruskin welcomes applications from students with diverse backgrounds and experiences, including mature and international students.